Aider-AI/aider/docs/llms.md

 ## Cohere

 Cohere offers *free* API access to their models.
-Their Command-R+ works well with aider as a *very basic* coding assistant.
+Their Command-R+ model works well with aider as a *very basic* coding assistant.

 To use **Command-R+**: